jcoro/AndroidExamples/README.md

 # Android Examples
 This App is a "sandbox" app for playing around with some features of the Android platform.
+It's a work in progress and more features will be added periodically.

 ![Show an address on a map](http://www.coronite.net/assets/img/github/project0.png)